 Please take a moment to read our Curriculum Statement below.

 This is an exciting time for the young people of Wales.
-A brand new Curriculum for Wales is on its way, designed to enthuse learners aged 3 to 16 and give them the foundations they need to succeed in an ever-changing world.
-Scroll down and Have Your Say!
+A brand-new Curriculum for Wales is on its way, designed to enthuse learners aged 3 to 16 and give them the foundations they need to succeed in an ever-changing world.

 The New Curriculum will have more emphasis on equipping young people for life.
 It will build their ability to learn new skills and apply their knowledge more confidently and creatively.
 As the world changes, they will be more able to adapt positively.
 They will also get a deeper understanding of how to thrive in an increasingly digital world, developing digital skills across the curriculum to prepare them for the opportunities and risks that an online world presents.

 The purpose of the New Curriculum is to support our children and young people to achieve 4 Core Purposes, which are:

 It will have six ‘Areas of Learning and Experience (AoLE)’:

 The New Curriculum arrangements give more flexibility to schools to design their own curriculum that meets the specific needs of their pupils and their wider community.